Douglas Adams, galactic hitchhiker, born

 Alex Kingston as River SongActress Alex Kingston, a familiar face in both British and American television, is born in England.
 With a variety of roles on UK TV throughout the 1980s and ’90s, she will make the leap to American television in 1997 with a regular role on the hospital drama ER through 2004.
 In 2008 she will make her first appearance as Professor River Song, occasional companion and gadfly to the Doctor in Doctor Who, opposite both David Tennant and Matt Smith.

-Star Trek
+Star Trek is…

 Star TrekTelevision writer Gene Roddenberry, who has already written scripts for shows such as Have Gun, Will Travel, writes his first-draft series proposal for a new hour-long science fiction drama, which he calls Star Trek.
 The series involves the starship S.S.
 Yorktown, commanded by Captain Robert April.
 Roddenberry will spend several months refining his concept before it is bought by Desilu Studios and shopped around to the American television networks.
-At the time he’s writing the pitch, Roddenberry is still overseeing his first TV creation, a military series called The Lieutenant, which has enjoyed decent ratings but is leaving its network, NBC, nervous with its tendency to deal directly with issues related to the widening conflict in Vietnam.
+At the time he’s writing the pitch, Roddenberry is still overseeing his latest TV creation, a military series called The Lieutenant, which has enjoyed decent ratings but is leaving its network, NBC, nervous with its tendency to deal directly with issues related to the widening conflict in Vietnam.

 John Barrowman, Torchwood actor, born